 - twist (n.)

-- mid-14c., "flat part of a hinge," probably from Old English -twist (in mæsttwist "mast rope, stay;" candeltwist "wick"), from Proto-Germanic *twis-, from root of two.
+- mid-14c., "flat part of a hinge" (now obsolete), probably from Old English -twist "divided object; fork; rope" (e.g. mæsttwist "mast rope, stay;" candeltwist "wick"), from Proto-Germanic *twis-, from PIE root *dwo- (see two).
 Original senses suggest "dividing in two" (cf. cognate Old Norse tvistra "to divide, separate," Gothic twis- "in two, asunder," Dutch twist, German zwist "quarrel, discord," though these senes have no equivalent in English), but later ones are of "combining two into one," hence the original sense of the word may be "rope made of two strands."

 Meaning "thread or cord composed of two or more fibers" is recorded from 1550s.
 Meaning "act or action of turning on an axis" is attested from 1570s.
 Sense of "beverage consisting of two or more liquors" is first attested c.1700.
 Meaning "thick cord of tobacco" is from 1791.
 Meaning "curled piece of lemon, etc., used to flavor a drink" is recorded from 1958.
 Sense of "unexpected plot development" is from 1941.

-The popular rock 'n' roll dance craze is from 1961, but twist was used to describe popular dances in 1894 and again in the 1920s.
+The popular rock 'n' roll dance craze is from 1961, so called from the motion involved, but twist was used to describe popular dances in 1894 and again in the 1920s.
 To get one's knickers in a twist "be unduly agitated" is British slang first attested 1971.

 - twist (v.)

-- early 14c. (implied in past tense form twaste), "to wring," from the source of twist (n.).
+- c.1200 (implied in past tense form twaste), "to wring," from twist (n.).
 Sense of "to spin two or more strands of yarn into thread" is attested from late 15c.
 Meaning "to move in a winding fashion" is recorded from 1630s.
-To twist the lion's tail was U.S. slang (1895) for "to provoke British feeling."
+To twist the lion's tail was U.S. slang (1895) for "to provoke British feeling" (the lion being the symbol of Britain).
+To twist (someone's) arm in the figurative sense of "pressure (to do something)" is from 1945.
 Related: Twisted; twisting.